-Our son John Aaron was 2 years old and Cathy was pregnant with Mary Kay when we moved in September, 1969.
+Our son John Aaron was 2 years old and Cathy was pregnant with Mary Kay when we moved to Valdosta in September, 1969.
 Mary Kay arrived on the scene the following February.
 We rented a small but lovely 3 bedroom home on Azalea Drive in Valdosta, which George helped us find before they left for Fort Lauderdale.
 The home had a fenced back yard which was ideal, because John Aaron was extremely adventuresome and prone to wander while exploring the neighborhood.

 The base veterinarian was Dr. (Captain) Pete McKoy whose wife Flonnie was also pregnant with their 2nd child, and like Cathy was scheduled to deliver in February, 1970.
 We became friends very quickly.
-In conversation one day with Pete I happened to mention we were looking for a suitable pet for John, and one that might serve as a watchdog for our travelling gentleman.
-He said he had access to a German shepherd puppy that might be a good fit if we were looking for a larger dog.
-Our previous dog was Schnicklefritz, a dachshund we owned while living in New Orleans.
+In conversation one day with Pete I happened to mention we were looking for a suitable pet for John, and one that might serve as a watchdog for our travelling young son.
+He said he had access to a German shepherd puppy which might be a good fit if we were looking for a larger dog.
+Our previous dog was named Schnicklefritz, a dachshund we owned while living in New Orleans.
 We had to part company with Fritz when John was born, because he was jealous of all the attention John received and snapped at him several times when John happened to grab some part of his fur.

-As Greta got older we definitely did not want her to have puppies, especially in light of the fact that our family had already enlarged with the arrival of Mary Kay.
+As Greta got older we definitely did not want her to have puppies, especially in light of the fact our family had already enlarged with the arrival of Mary Kay.
 I asked Pete if he would consent to spaying Greta to which he responded, “Sure.
 Bring her to the clinic tomorrow afternoon after duty hours, and I’ll get that done for you.”
 When my clinic finished the next day I drove home, picked up Greta and drove back to the base.
 Pete was finished seeing customers for the day, and the clinic was empty except for Pete, Greta and me.
 I told him I would stay to keep him company and watch the procedure if he didn’t mind.
-I helped him give Greta the intravenous medication and insert the endotracheal tube that would stay in place while she was anesthetized.
-He then shaved her abdomen and went over to the sink to scrub his hands in preparation for the operation.
+I helped him give Greta the intravenous medication and insert the endotracheal tube which would stay in place while she was anesthetized.
+He then shaved her abdomen and went over to the sink to scrub his hands in preparation for the procedure.